Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Emergent relativistic dispersion, spin at quantum criticality

-Now, let us construct a quantum critical model in $3$D. First, we construct a $3$D cubic lattice model consisting of hedgehog/anti-hedgehog, with hedgehog occupied sublattice A and anti-hedgehog occupied sublattice B, as seen in Fig \ref{3Dchain}.
-We use red dots to represent the pair of Majorana modes $(\gamma_\up, \gamma_\down)$ on the hedgehog and blue dots to represent the pair of Majorana modes $(\gamma_\up^\prime, \gamma_\down^\prime)$ on the anti-hedgehog.
-Similar to the $1$D cases, we then turn on the hoping among those Majorana modes and consider the following Hamiltonian:
+First, we construct a $3$D cubic lattice model consisting of hedgehog occupied sublattice A and anti-hedgehog occupied sublattice B, as seen in Fig \ref{3Dchain}.
+We use red dots to represent the pair of topological Majorana modes $(\gamma_\up, \gamma_\down)$ on the hedgehog and blue dots to represent the pair of topological Majorana modes $(\gamma_\up^\prime, \gamma_\down^\prime)$ on the anti-hedgehog.
+Similar to the $1$D cases, we then turn on the hopping among those topological Majorana modes and consider the following Hamiltonian: \begin{widetext}

 In terms of complex fermions $c_{\v i, L}=\gamma_{\v i, \up}+i\gamma_{\v i,\down}$ and $c_{\v i, R}=\gamma_{\v i,\up}^\prime-i\gamma_{\v i\down}^\prime$, we have:

 The special hopping pattern in the above Hamiltonian is one way to realize the so called $\pi$-flux pattern, namely, a pattern with the enclosed flux $\pi$ on each face of the cubic lattice.
 The Hamiltonian is invariant under the time reversal symmetry $\t T=T^{(-)^{i_z}}$.
 Without such a twisted definition of the time reversal symmetry, the fermion hopping in the $z$-direction will change sign under the time reversal.
 It is clear that such a twisted definition is allowed because we can choose either $T$ or $T^{-1}$ as the definition of the time reversal symmetry.